kekscom/osmbuildings/README.md

 new OSMBuildings(map).loadData();
 ~~~

-As a popular alternative, you could pass a <a href="http://www.geojson.org/geojson-spec.html">GeoJSON</a> data object.<br>
+As a popular alternative, you could pass a <a href="http://www.geojson.org/geojson-spec.html">GeoJSON</a> FeatureCollection object.<br>
 Feature types Polygon, Multipolygon and Linestring are supported.<br>
 Make sure the building coordinates are projected in <a href="http://spatialreference.org/ref/epsg/4326/">EPSG:4326</a>.<br>
 Height units m, ft, yd, mi are accepted, no given unit defaults to meters.